intelligent-username/CNN/chars/README.md

 ### Preprocessing

-- No extra distortions; the original dataset already has enough warps, rotations, and perspective changes
+- No extra distortions (the original dataset already has enough warps, rotations, and perspective changes)
-- Load images in using PIL, convert to grayscale
+- Convert images to PIL and convert to grayscale
 - In each image, detect text regions using DBNET++
 - Crop detected text regions, resize to fixed height (e.g., 32 pixels)
 - Pass resized images to the CRNN model

-### CNN + RNN
+### CNN

-- Convolutional Block 1: 2 convolution layers, 64 filters each, 3×3 kernel, ReLU activation, max pooling 2×2
+- Convolutional Block 1: 2 convolution layers, 64 filters each, 3×3 kernel, ReLU, max pooling 2×2
-- Convolutional Block 2: 2 convolution layers, 128 filters each, 3×3 kernel, ReLU activation, max pooling 2×2
+- Convolutional Block 2: 2 convolution layers, 128 filters each, 3×3 kernel, ReLU, max pooling 2×2
-- Convolutional Block 3: 3 convolution layers, 256 filters each, 3×3 kernel, ReLU activation, max pooling 2×2
+- Convolutional Block 3: 3 convolution layers, 256 filters each, 3×3 kernel, ReLU, max pooling 2×2
-- Convolutional Block 4: 3 convolution layers, 512 filters each, 3×3 kernel, ReLU activation, max pooling 2×1
+- Convolutional Block 4: 3 convolution layers, 512 filters each, 3×3 kernel, ReLU, max pooling 2×1
-- Convolutional Block 5: 3 convolution layers, 512 filters each, 3×3 kernel, ReLU activation, max pooling 2×1
+- Convolutional Block 5: 3 convolution layers, 512 filters each, 3×3 kernel, ReLU, max pooling 2×1

+### Decoder (Attention + RNN)

-- Bidirectional LSTM layers: 2 layers, hidden size 256 each
+- Bidirectional LSTM layers: 2 layers, hidden size 256 each.
+- Attention mechanism computes alignment weights between encoder feature sequences and decoder time steps.
+- Decoder outputs characters one at a time, guided by attention.
+- Luong short-term dependencies will be used for attention scoring.

 ### Feedforward + Classification

 - Dense layers: 1–2 fully connected layers depending on output size
 - Classification layer: final softmax over character set

-We're using CTC (Connectionist Temporal Classification) Loss as our loss function.
-I won't be implementing this from scratch, instead I'll just use PyTorch's built-in `nn.CTCLoss`.
-The point of this loss function is to take some variable-length sequence (like a word) and align it with the model's predictions, even if the predictions are longer or shorter than the actual sequence.
-This is super useful for text recognition, where words can have different lengths.
+### Loss

+- Cross-entropy loss.

 Effectively, this model is kind of like an expansion of the one that we made for EMNIST character recognition.
-Of course, it, too, has limitations.
-For example, it may struggle with weird fonts, strong distorations, highly diagonalized text, overlapping characters, or whatever else may be missing from the training data.
-However, SynthText does contain a big chunk of these features.
-Even still, an even stronger version of this model could be made by adding attention mechanisms, transformer layers, or other modern deep learning techniques.
+The attention mechanisms help understand bigger distortions and context.
+The RNN layers help it learn sequences

 This model is defined in `model.py`.
 The training loop is in `train.py`, and the data loading is in `chars/loader.py`.
 Follow along!